Peter Sarstedt

 Sarstedt continued to tour mainly in 1960s revival-type shows, until his retirement in 2010 due to ill health.

 Early life

-Sarstedt was born in New Delhi in 1941 into a family long resident in India.
-His ancestor Christian Ludwig Wilhelm Sarstedt, born in 1841 in Hanover, migrated to India and died there in 1893.
-His father, Albert James Sarstedt, a civil servant in British India, married secondly Coral Byrne.
+Sarstedt was born, as one of six, in 1941, to English expatriates Albert James Sarstedt, an accountant and civil servant and his second wife Cora (nee Byrne), in New Delhi in what was then British India.
+His ancestors were long resident in India; his ancestor Christian Ludwig Wilhelm Sarstedt, was born in 1841 in Hanover, Germany and migrated to India where he died in 1893.
 Both of his parents had trained as classical musicians.